- Suitable for you if you’re more experienced in investing and know how to make investment decisions.

-This type of product, along with other broadly similar products such as stocks and shares ISAs, is known as a wrapper because while it is not an investment in and of itself, it is a kind of imaginary membrane within which you can hold investments and which confers upon them certain benefits and conditions.
+This type of product, along with other broadly similar products such as stocks and shares ISAs, is known as a wrapper because while it is not an investment in and of itself, it is a kind of imaginary membrane within which you can hold investments and give them special advantages – including tax benefits.

 As mentioned above, a SIPP is also a pension product.
 This means that when you put money into your SIPP, you will benefit from the same tax advantages of any legitimate pension product – namely, you’ll effectively get back the tax you would have paid on that money.